jamf/NoMADLogin-AD/README.md

 ## I want to get off this crazy ride!
 When you decide that you've had enough it's easy to go back to the standard login window.

+The easy way is to simply run `/usr/local/bin authchanger -reset`.

+If you are testing with the console scripts, or just feel like doing it this way...
 1. Open a Terminal window in the evaluate-mechanisms folder of the NoLoAD archive.
 2. Run `sudo ./resetDB.bash` to reload the default `system.login.console` mechanisms into the AuthorizationDB.
 3. If you've had to do this from a SSH session behind the NoLoAD login window you can simply run `sudo killall loginwindow` in order to restart the login window to the defaults.